 - The ingredients can be easily substituted with what you have home

 Heads-up: all suggested rice can be substituted by equal amounts of another Mahatma® Rice variety, just make sure to adjust the cooking times and cook rice following the package directions.
+For instance, if you want to prepare these recipes with jasmine rice, you can prepare it following the traditional stovetop method or Instant Pot Jasmine Rice.

 There’s no skillet dish better for using up leftovers and ingredients than a classic fried rice dish.
 If you’ve never made one before, you first might want to familiarize yourself with a few of our tips to cooking the perfect fried rice.
 If you’ve tried your hand at this recipe before and are really craving that savory taste, but are missing a few ingredients, look no further than a few of our helpful substitutions: